-To find seasonal work, browse local websites for postings or simply look up seasonal jobs in the area you are travelling to using a search engine.
+To find seasonal work, browse local websites for postings or simply look up seasonal jobs in the area you are traveling to using a search engine.
 For bar and restaurant work, just ask around in any tourist hotspots.

 4. Resorts and Summer Camps

 One of the benefits of visiting some of the most beautiful places in the world is that they are normally home to a wide range of resorts and summer camp organizations.
 The majority of these businesses rely on temporary workers to get by in peak season.